top of page

 • Execute best practices for visual scripting backend game systems.

-• Gain knowledge on FPS mechanics.
+• Gain knowledge and experience working on FPS mechanics.

 Inspiration: